ic2hrmk/pipeline-bot/README.md

 **By default**, bot runs at port 8080 and searches for conf.json file.

-PS: all images in __resource__ folder are found via image search, I don't own it and I won't use for any commercial purpose.
+PS: all images in __resource__ folder are found via image search, I don't own it and I won't use it for any commercial purpose.